Speed limit

 Speed limits on road traffic, as used in most countries, set the legal maximum speed at which vehicles may travel on a given stretch of road.
-Speed limits are generally indicated on a traffic sign reflecting the maximum permitted speed - expressed as kilometres per hour (km/h) and/or miles per hour (mph).
+Speed limits are generally indicated on a traffic sign reflecting the maximum permitted speed, expressed as kilometres per hour (km/h) or miles per hour (mph) or both.
 Speed limits are commonly set by the legislative bodies of national or provincial governments and enforced by national or regional police and judicial authorities.
 Speed limits may also be variable, or in some places nonexistent, such as on most of the Autobahnen in Germany.

-The first numeric speed limit for automobiles was the 10 mph limit introduced in the United Kingdom in 1861.
+The first numeric speed limit for mechanically propelled road vehicles was the 10 mph limit introduced in the United Kingdom in 1861.